 The cost of developing for the IPHONE and Andriod far exceed the cost of a moblie friendly website

-Logging into a website on a mobile device, with two-factor authentication is something most of us are familar with!
+Logging into a website on a mobile device, with two-factor authentication is something most of us are familiar with!

 The masterminds behind the Iowa Cacus APP, forgot the cardnial of software development: KISS ( Keep It Simple Stuipid )!